trejsu/schedules-coding-assignment/README.md

     ]
 }
 ```
-Every element of `scheduleTable` represents point in time consisting of jobs that are
+Every element of `scheduleTable` represents point in time consisting of jobs (referenced by `id`) that are
 running in this time frame.

 API also provides getting some info about created schedule: